 Mike responded, “I’m afraid you’re about six months too late for that sales pitch.”

-She studied him rather intently for a few moments.
+She studied him with intent for a few moments.
 “You were in love, weren’t you?”

 Damn!
 She can see right through anything!